 To make the cream cheese filling, beat 3/8 cup sugar, cream cheese, 1/2 egg, vanilla, and 1 tbsp. lemon zest at medium speed with an electric mixture until smooth.

-Punch down the south and roll it into a 22 by 12 inch rectangle.
+Punch down the dough and roll it into a 22 by 12 inch rectangle.
 Spread the cream cheese mixture evenly on the dough rectangle, leaving 1-inch borders.
 Instead of putting a plastic baby in the cake, we like to put a pecan in the filling - it definitely tastes better!

 Roll up the dough rectangle, jelly-roll fashion.
 Place the dough roll, seam-side down, on a cookie sheet lined with parchment paper.
 Bring the ends of the roll together to form an oval ring, moistening and pinching the edges together to seal.